Practical how-to guide

 • 1 teaspoon paprika or mild red pepper flakes

-• 1 teaspoon cumin or regional kebab spice blend
+• 1 teaspoon cumin, coriander, or a regional kebab spice blend

 • Fresh parsley, chopped, optional

-• Flatbread, lavash, pita, or durum bread for serving
+• Flatbread, lavash, pita, somun, or durum bread for serving

-• Grilled tomato, grilled pepper, onion salad, yogurt sauce, or chili sauce for serving
+• Grilled tomato, grilled pepper, onion salad, yogurt sauce, tahini, or chili sauce for serving

 Step By Step Method